-Shannon has received numerous awards including the ATHE Notable Book Award, the Lilla Heston Award for Outstanding Scholarship in Performance Studies (NCA), the ATHE Best Book Award, Honorable Mention for the John Hope Franklin Prize, the Kahan Scholar’s Prize in Theatre History (ASTR), and the Arts and Humanities Outstanding Service Award.
-She has received fellowships from the Spencer Foundationa and the National Endowment for the Humanities, as well as several collaborative project grants from the Walter and Elise Haas Fund, UCIRA, the Creative Work Fund, the San Francisco Foundation, and the LEF Foundation.
+Jackson has received numerous awards and grants, including a 2015 John Simon Guggenheim Fellowship, the Lilla Heston Award for Outstanding Scholarship in Performance Studies (NCA), the ATHE Best Book Award, Honorable Mention for the John Hope Franklin Prize, the Kahan Scholar’s Prize in Theatre History (ASTR), and the Berkeley Arts and Humanities Outstanding Service Award.
+She has received fellowships from the Spencer Foundation and the National Endowment for the Humanities, as well as collaborative project grants from the Walter and Elise Haas Fund, UCIRA, the Creative Work Fund, the San Francisco Foundation, and the LEF Foundation.

 In the domain of campus and public service, Jackson has held several roles, including founding leader of the Ph.D. in Performance Studies (1999-2006), Department Chair of TDPS (2006-2010), Director of the Arts Research Center (2010-2016), Member and Chair of the campus Budget Committee (2010-2014), and Associate Vice Chancellor for the Arts + Design (2015-2021).
 In addition to her current role as Department Chair of History of Art, she also serves as Program Director for the Kramlich Collection and Kramlich Art Foundation and Program Advisor for the Tippet Rise Art Center.
 She has served on the boards of the UC Berkeley Foundation, the Berkeley Art Museum/Pacific Film Archive, the Berkeley Center for New Media, Cal Performances, the Oakland Museum of California, the UC Institute for Research in the Arts, as a Cultural Commissioner for the city of Berkeley, as well as on advisory boards for The Crucible and the Headlands Center for the Arts.